raghavagps/PlantDRPpred/README.md

 # Important Note

 - Due to large size of the model file, we have not included it in the zipped folder or GitHub repository, thus to run standalone successfully you need to download model file and then unzip them.
-- Make sure you extract the downloaded zip file in the directory where main execution file i.e. toxinpred2.py is available.
+- Make sure you extract the downloaded zip file in the directory where main execution file i.e. package.py is available.
-- To download the model file click [here].(https://webs.iiitd.edu.in/raghava/toxinpred2/RF_model.zip)
+- To download the model file click [here].(https://webs.iiitd.edu.in/raghava/plantPrrpred/svc_model.zip)

 **Minimum USAGE**

 To know about the available option for the standalone, type the following command:
 ```
-toxinpred2.py -h
+package.py -h
 ```
 To run the example, type the following command:
 ```
-toxinpred2.py -i peptide.fa
+package.py -i seq.fasta

 ```
-where peptide.fa is a input FASTA file.
-This will predict toxic peptides in FASTA format.
+where seq.fasta is a input FASTA file.
+This will predict plant resistances protein in FASTA format.
 It will use other parameters by default.
-It will save output in "outfile.csv" in CSV (comma separated variables).
+It will save output in "output_result.csv" in CSV (comma separated variables).

 **Full Usage**:
 ```